adityas129/blog/content/questions.md

 * Will we ever get to a point computationally where alternate universes could be simulated?
 * Is mathematics truly the language of the universe or rather or interpretation/explanation of it?
 To elaborate, how antifragile/failure-resilient is the modern mathematical system?
 * What are the key things people look for, when looking for meaning or get behind an ideology/vision?
 And how easily engineered could that be?
-* What makes certain people soooo characteristic/magnetic?
 * Is a calm mind better or one with a bunch of crazy ideas?
-* How should I best engineer my environment to optimize growth + development?
+* How should I best engineer my environment to optimize growth + development of self?
 * [What are my scales and what is the best way to practice my scales?] (https://marginalrevolution.com/marginalrevolution/2019/07/learn-like-an-athlete-knowledge-workers-should-train.html)
 * How do I manage information intake?
 * What aspects of my identity are worth preserving?